abdulDs/ScrapperBTC/README.md

 # ScrapperBTC

-Scrapes the all the class texts that holds Hash, Time, Amount(BTC) and Amount(USD).
+Scrapes the all the classes with text holds holds Hash, Time, Amount(BTC) and Amount(USD).
 The callback is provided with a list of objects form the calss we scraped.
-Putting in a Data FrameWork and sort the most valuable the trnsaction in real time for every 60 second.

 ## Installation